Local structural distortions drive magnetic molecular field in compositionally complex spinel oxide

-{\bf Element specific local distortions using EXAFS:} To investigate the local structural distortions around Cr, Mn, Co, Ni, Cu, and Zn, we recorded the $K$-edge EXAFS spectra.
-The spectra of every transition metal edge were calibrated using the corresponding standard metal foils.
-To avoid interference from the next absorption edge in $A^5$Cr$_2$O$_4$, the spectra were truncated above 12 \AA$^{-1}$ in \textit{k} space.
-Similar features across Mn, Co, Ni, Cu, and Zn $K$-edges [Fig.~\ref{fig: Fig 3}(a)] suggest a similar coordination geometry with a uniform distribution throughout the lattice.
 The Fourier transform (FT) of $k^2.\chi(k)$ of Cr and $A$ $K$-edges for each of the parent compounds and $A^5$Cr$_2$O$_4$ are shown in Fig.~\ref{fig: Fig 3}(b) and (c), respectively.
-The first peak at 1.55 \AA \ in both Cr and $A$ $K$-edge data suggests similar Cr-O and $A$-O distances in parent compounds.
-The second peak at 2.5 \AA \ in Cr $K$-edge data corresponds to Cr-Cr distance, while the one at 3 \AA \ in $A$ $K$-edge data corresponds to $A$-Cr distance, implying different cation environments.
+The first peak at 1.55 \AA \ in both Cr and $A$ $K$-edge data suggests similar Cr-O and $A$-O distances.
+The second peak at 2.5 \AA \ in Cr $K$-edge data corresponds to Cr-Cr distance, while the one at 3 \AA \ in $A$ $K$-edge data corresponds to $A$-Cr distance, implying different cation environments around Cr and the \textit{A} cations.
 We also note that the real scattering distance shifts by approximately 0.5 \AA\, as the phase shift in the Fourier transform remains uncorrected.

 The FT of $k^2.\chi(k)$ for Cr $K$ in $A^5$Cr$_2$O$_4$ [Fig.~\ref{fig: Fig 3}(b)] shows similar features like the parent compounds (except CuCr$_2$O$_4$).
 However, Fig.~\ref{fig: Fig 3}(c) reveals significant changes in local structures around Cu and Mn in $A^5$Cr$_2$O$_4$ compared to CuCr$_2$O$_4$ and MnCr$_2$O$_4$, respectively.
 This is likely due to the difference in crystal symmetry (cubic vs. tetragonal) and lattice volume changes.
 Local structures around Co, Ni, and Zn in $A^5$Cr$_2$O$_4$ are similar to their parent compounds, except for a slight change in Zn-Cr distance.
-These spectra clearly demonstrate that the local distortions vary across the $A$-sites, extending beyond the first neighbor in $A^5$Cr$_2$O$_4$.
+To quantify all differences in local structures, we performed fittings for the Cr \textit{K} edge and $A$ $K$-edge ($A$ = Mn, Co, Ni, Cu and Zn) spectra, as discussed below.